infiniflow/infinity/docs/references/pysdk_api_reference.md

 infinity_object.disconnect()
 ```

-Disconnects the client from the Infinity server in client-server mode or destructs the Infinity object and releases all associated resources when Infinity is imported as a Python module.
+Disconnects the client from the Infinity server in client-server mode, or destructs the Infinity object and releases all associated resources when Infinity is imported as a Python module.

 ### Returns

 A structure containing the following attributes:

-- `error_code`: `int` - An error code indicating the result of the operation.
+- `error_code`: `int`
   - `0`: The operation succeeds.
   - A non-zero value indicates a specific error condition.
 - `error_msg`: `str`